Miguel Cabrera Player Props: Tigers vs. Red Sox

 - The Red Sox pitching staff was 19th in the league last season with a collective 8.5 strikeouts per nine innings.

-- The Red Sox had a 4.54 team ERA that ranked 25th across all league pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th among all league pitching staffs.

-- The Red Sox surrendered 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- Red Sox pitchers combined to allow 185 total home runs at a clip of 1.1 per game (23rd in baseball).

-- Sale (0-0) starts for the Red Sox, his second this season.
+- Crawford (0-1) gets the starting nod for the Red Sox, his second of the season.

-- In his most recent time out on Saturday, the left-hander tossed three innings against the Baltimore Orioles, giving up seven earned runs while surrendering seven hits.
+- The right-hander last appeared on Monday against the Pittsburgh Pirates, when he went four innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.